floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/02-artifacts.typ

 The method extracts the information from the specification and converts it into vector representation for further processing.

 #citeauthor(<zhou_xiong_2022>) use readily available design documents as well, in the form of UML class diagrams, use cases, and object sequence diagrams as starting point for the microservice identification algorithm.
+The decomposition tool proposed by #citeauthor(<hasan_etal_2023>) uses design documents as well, although the specifications are inferred from the source code of the software system, and do not require pre-existing design documents.

 #citeauthor(<quattrocchi_etal_2024>) takes a different approach to the problem, using a data-driven approach combined with a domain-driven approach.
 Software architects describe the software system using a custom architecture description language, and the tool developed by the authors is able to identify microservice candidates.